pytorch/tutorials/recipes_source/distributed_rpc_profiling.rst

 .. image:: ../_static/img/oneworker.png
    :scale: 25 %

-Focusing in on the trace for ``node 1``, we can see that the RPCs are ran serially on the server.
+Focusing on the trace for ``node 1``, we can see that the RPCs are ran serially on the server.

 Next, the following is the trace where we set ``num_worker_threads=8``: